-Container Service for Kubernetes (ACK) provides the open source cGPU solution that allows you to run multiple containers on one GPU in an ACK cluster.
-You can enable cGPU for container clusters that are deployed on Alibaba Cloud, Amazon Web Services (AWS), Google Compute Engine (GCE), or data centers. cGPU reduces the expenses on GPUs.
-However, when you run multiple containers on one GPU, it is a challenge to ensure container stability.
+ACK provides the open source cGPU solution that allows you to run multiple containers on one GPU in an ACK cluster.
+You can enable cGPU for Kubernetes clusters that are deployed in Alibaba Cloud, Amazon Web Services (AWS), Google Compute Engine (GCE), or data centers. cGPU reduces the expenses on GPUs.
+However, when you run multiple containers on one GPU, the stability of the containers may not be ensured.

 - High compatibility: cGPU is compatible with standard open source solutions, such as Kubernetes and NVIDIA Docker.

-- Ease-of-use: cGPU adopts a user-friendly design.
-To replace a Compute Unified Device Architecture (CUDA) library of an artificial intelligence (AI) application, you do not need to re-compile the application or create a new container image.
+- Ease of use: cGPU provides excellent user experience.
+To replace a Compute Unified Device Architecture (CUDA) library of an AI application, you do not need to recompile the application or create a new container image.

 - Stability: cGPU provides stable underlying operations on NVIDIA GPUs.
-API operations on CUDA libraries and some private API operations on cuDNN are difficult to call.
+API operations on CUDA libraries and some private API operations on CUDA Deep Neural Network (cuDNN) are difficult to call.

 - Resource isolation: cGPU ensures that the allocated GPU memory and computing capacity do not affect each other.